Nonlinear PDEs with modulated dispersion I: Nonlinear Schr\"odinger equations: Modulated Strichartz estimates and NLS on

-In this section we study the modulated Schr\"odinger equation with general non linearity (ie : $A=i\partial^2$ and $\mathcal N(u)=|u|^\mu u$).
+In this section we study the modulated Schr\"odinger equation with general sub--critical non linearity, i.e. $A=i\partial^2$ and $\mathcal N(\phi)= i |\phi|^\mu \phi$ where $\mu$ can be any real number in $[0,4]$.
 In the case of Brownian modulation this equation has already been studied in~\cite{Debussche2011363} using a stochastic Strichartz type estimate for $\mu \le 4$.
 The goal of this section is to remark that their result generalizes easily to an arbitrary $\rho$-irregular path.
-In order to prove Theorem~\ref{theorem:strichartz-w} we will follow their strategy and obtain a preliminary estimate which involves computations similar to those used in the study of the $X$ operator for the cubic NLS in Lemma~\ref{th:reg-1d}. \begin{theorem} Let $\alpha\in[0,1]$ and $\rho>0$ such that $0\leq\alpha<1$ and $\rho>\alpha+1/2$ or $\alpha=1$ and $\rho>1$ then for all $T>0$ there exist $\gamma>1/2$ such that :
+In order to prove Theorem~\ref{theorem:strichartz-w} we will follow their strategy and obtain a preliminary estimate which involves computations similar to those used in the study of the $X$ operator for the cubic NLS in Lemma~\ref{th:reg-1d}. \begin{theorem} Let $\alpha\in[0,1]$ and $\rho>0$ such that $0\leq\alpha<1$ and $\rho>\alpha+1/2$ or $\alpha=1$ and $\rho>1$ then there exists $\gamma>1/2$ such that we have